alexmadeira23/ascii-transformer/README.md

-# Ascii Transformer
+# ASCII Transformer
+This project is a tool for converting images and live webcam input into ASCII art.

+## Features
-- Transform any image into an ascii version of itself;
+- Convert image files (jpg, png, etc.) into ASCII art;
-- Receive input directly from your webcam and transform it into ascii in real time;
+- Real-time webcam input conversion into ASCII art;
-- Configure the light and resolution decrease from the original image to your liking.
+- Adjustable light and resolution settings for the input image;
+- Invert the tones of the output ASCII art.